Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Astrophysical Implications

 \subsection{Back-of-the-envelope calculations for clusters}

 We first focus on the use of the precessing-spin kick model in the context of binaries in environments such as globular clusters, nuclear star clusters, and elliptical galaxies where binaries are mostly expected to be precessing.
 For this, we use \texttt{gwGenealogy} package\footnote{\href{https://github.com/tousifislam/gwGenealogy}{https://github.com/tousifislam/gwGenealogy}}.
 We generate an ensemble of 5000 BHs whose component masses $m_{1,2}$ follow a power-law distribution, $p(m_{1,2}) \propto m^{-\beta_m}$ (with $\beta_m=-2$)~\cite{LIGOScientific:2020kqk}, within the range $[5,\,50]\,M_{\odot}$—representing a fiducial first-generation black hole population formed through stellar collapse.
 We assign spin magnitudes such that 50\% of the BHs follow a Beta distribution, $p(|\chi_{1,2}|) \propto x^{\alpha-1}(1-x)^{\beta-1}$ (with $\alpha=1.4$ and $\beta=3.6$)~\cite{KAGRA:2021duu}, while the remaining 50\% have spins drawn uniformly from $\mathcal{U}(0,1)$.
+We use a mixed population to ensure that our results are not biased.
 The spin orientation angles are chosen isotropically: the polar angles $\theta_{1,2}$ are sampled uniformly in $\cos(\theta_{1,2})$, and the azimuthal angles $\phi_{1,2}$ are drawn uniformly from $[0,\,2\pi)$.
 We then pair and merge these BHs randomly without imposing any ordering constraints.
 For each merger, we compute the recoil (kick) velocity using three precessing-spin models—\texttt{gwModel\_kick\_prec\_flow}, \texttt{NRSur7dq4Remnant}, and \texttt{HLZ}.
 Although some mergers have mass ratios exceeding $q=6$, we include them in the \texttt{NRSur7dq4Remnant} sample for completeness.
 Once the kick velocities are computed, we estimate the remnant retention probability by assuming that remnants with kick velocities smaller than the host environment’s escape velocity are retained.

 In Figure~\ref{fig:prec_implications}, we show the retention probabilities as a function of the escape velocities.
 For reference, we also indicate the typical escape-velocity ranges of various astrophysical host environments, including globular clusters (up to $\sim 60~\mathrm{km\,s^{-1}}$)~\cite{Antonini:2016gqe}, nuclear star clusters (up to $\sim 600~\mathrm{km\,s^{-1}}$)~\cite{Antonini:2016gqe}, and elliptical galaxies (ranging from $\sim 400$ to $\sim 2400~\mathrm{km\,s^{-1}}$~\cite{Merritt:2004xa}).
 We also mark the approximate escape velocity of the Milky Way ($\sim 500~\mathrm{km\,s^{-1}}$~\cite{Monari2018}).
 We find that the retention probability of merger remnants increases when using the \texttt{gwModel\_kick\_prec\_flow} model, while the \texttt{HLZ} model yields the lowest retention probabilities.
 This trend is consistent with our findings in Fig.~\ref{fig:gwModel_prec_flow_distribution} and Section~\ref{sec:precessing}, where \texttt{HLZ} consistently predicted larger kick velocities.
 Similar results have also been reported in Ref.~\cite{Borchers:2025sid}.
 Overall, we find that using \texttt{gwModel\_kick\_prec\_flow} can increase the remnant retention probability by approximately $5$–$10\%$ for many binaries, which could significantly influence hierarchical merger rates in low-mass globular clusters.